 It was commented that the Foundation has come a huge distance in the past 4-5 years and is on a very positive trajectory.
 The number of children being reached is particularly impressive.
 The Board is keen to help promote the Foundation’s success stories any time the Foundation would like and agrees the work will help the redevelopment project.

-Mandy left the meeting at 1920.
+Mandy left the meeting.

 Football Update